 Enhancement of general graphic communication skills and introduction to fundamental design including exploration, development and defense of design concepts; structural order; 2D and 3D processes in manual and digital architectural graphic expression; model building; general communication and presentation techniques; and development of course portfolio.
 Course is Studio/critique-based with considerable amount of work/hours required.
-This course is designed to be taken during student's last year in the Pre-Architecture program at DACC.
-Consent of Instructor required.
-Restricted to Community Colleges only.
+This course is designed to be taken during student's last year in the Pre-Architecture program.
+May be repeated up to 5 credits.
+Restricted to Community Colleges campuses only.
 Prerequisite(s): Grade of B- or better in both ARCT 101 and ARCT 104.

 ARCT 210.
-Architectural Delineation I 3 Credits (2+2P)
+Design Visualization I 3 Credits (2+2P)

 Introduction to visual literacy, architectural graphic communication, & basic analytical skills.
 Architectural concepts primarily explored through the application of technical drawing, descriptive geometry, & material manipulation; primarily black & white media.
+Use of digital tools and media as applicable.
+May be repeated up to 3 credits.
+Restricted to Community Colleges campuses only.